nexlanglxm/climate-data-analysis/project1/README.md

 ## Likely Distributions

 - Time taken to complete workout might follow a normal distribution
-- The number of repetitions..
+- The number of repetitions..poisson distribution?
 - Heart rate.. normal distribution
 - Difficulty level should be represented as categorical data